-A funny and poignant documentary film about courage, values, democracy…and nuns!
+A funny and poignant documentary film about rebel nuns fighting to save our democracy.

-“Sister, you and your fellow nuns have clearly gone rogue.”
+"Sister, you and your fellow nuns have clearly gone rogue" -- Stephen Colbert

 The film is an intimate story of one woman’s courage and leadership and the birth of a new movement to re-energize faith and values in everyday people as a powerful personal force for justice, compassion and community.

 This film will serve as a springboard to inspire each of us to find our own voice and stand up to make a difference.

 Sister Simone is a Catholic nun, a lawyer, an author, and a lobbyist.

 In 2012 the Vatican censured the majority of American nuns for promoting “radical feminist themes.”
 Sister Simone’s organization NETWORK, a 40-year old Catholic social justice lobbying group founded by nuns, was specifically called out for focusing too much on poverty and justice issues and not speaking out against abortion and same-sex marriage.

 Sister Simone and NETWORK responded by elevating the voices of Catholic Sisters even higher with a cross-country “Nuns On The Bus” tour, drawing attention to critical social justice issues including immigration reform, health care, and economic justice.